cloudbees/terraform-aws-cloudbees-cd-eks-addon/blueprints/02-at-scale/README.md

 Once you have familiarized yourself with the [CloudBees CD/RO blueprint: Get started](../01-getting-started/README.md), this blueprint presents a scalable architecture and configuration by adding:

-- An [RDS](https://aws.amazon.com/rds/) that can be used by CloudBees CD/RO as database server.
+- An [Amazon Relational Database Service (Amazon RDS)](https://aws.amazon.com/rds/) that can be used by CloudBees CD/RO as database server.
 - An [Amazon Elastic File System (Amazon EFS) drive](https://aws.amazon.com/efs/) that can be used by CloudBees CD/RO for cluster setup.
 It is managed by [Amazon Web Services (AWS) Backup](https://aws.amazon.com/backup/) for backup and restore.
 - An [Amazon S3 bucket](https://aws.amazon.com/s3/) to store assets from applications, such as Velero.
 - [Amazon Elastic Kubernetes Service (Amazon EKS) managed node groups](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-groups.html) for CloudBees CD/RO applications.